 A good example of this was the subprime mortgage crisis in 2008.
 Research analysts mentioned strong bullishness, citing that the Dow Jones Industrial Average was ready to reach a record high, but instead, prices fell.
 Analysts maintained the bullish view until the situation was gloomy enough for them to shift to a bearish view.

-Thank you for reading this CFI guide to bullish and bearish markets.
-To continuing learning and advancing your career, CFI highly recommends these additional resources:
+Thank you for reading CFI’s guide on Bullish and Bearish markets.
+To continue learning and advancing your career, CFI highly recommends these additional resources: